wandb/docs/content/guides/hosting/hosting-options/self-managed/kubernetes-operator/_index.md

 The documentation has two lists of environment variables: [basic](./env-vars.md) and [advanced](./iam/advanced_env_vars.md).
 Only use environment variables if the configuration option that you need are not exposed using Helm Chart.

-The W&B Server application configuration file for a production deployment requires the following contents:
+The W&B Server application configuration file for a production deployment requires the following contents.
+This YAML file defines the desired state of your W&B deployment, including the version, environment variables, external resources like databases, and other necessary settings.

 ```yaml
 apiVersion: apps.wandb.com/v1